 What is the average email open rate in 2023?

 The average email open rate for 2023 was 21.33% according to research.
 This rate can vary widely depending on the industry, content, and audience.
 For example, transactional emails have nearly double the open rate of promotional emails in many industries.
 Additionally, B2B emails tend to have higher open rates than B2C.
 It’s important to review your email metrics regularly to ensure that you’re delivering content that resonates with your audience and getting the most out of every email campaign.

 A good email bounce rate is typically lower than 3% as this indicates that most of your emails are reaching their intended recipients.
 Anything above 3% is considered to be high and could indicate that there are issues with your email list or email delivery.
 Keeping an eye on your bounce rate will help ensure the overall health of your email campaigns.

 We are a digital marketing company with a focus on helping our customers achieve great results across several key areas.

-Nerdy South is a website design and digital marketing agency located in Melbourne, FL that specializes in web development & web design, web hosting and Amazon AWS services, search engine optimization, conversion rate optimization, and online marketing.
+Nerdy South is a website design and digital marketing agency located on the border of Palm Bay & Melbourne, FL that specializes in web development & web design, web hosting and Amazon AWS services, search engine optimization, conversion rate optimization, and online marketing.
 We help clients make their website visible to users all over the world by creating beautiful websites and getting them highly ranked on Google.